-Difference Between Debtor vs Creditor
+Difference Between Debtor and Creditor

 Who is a Creditor?

-- Personal creditors like family, friends etc.
+- Personal creditors like family, friends, etc.;

 - Real creditors like banks and financial institutions.

-The first party or the creditor has extended some property, money or service to the second party with the assumption that the second party will return the equivalent amount of property, money or service.
+The first-party or the creditor has extended some property, money, or service to the second party with the assumption that the second party will return the equivalent amount of property, money, or service.
 The term creditor is usually used for short-term loans, long-term bondsBondsA bond is financial instrument that denotes the debt owed by the issuer to the bondholder.
 Issuer is liable to pay the coupon (an interest) on the same.
 These are also negotiable and the interest can be paid monthly, quarterly, half-yearly or even annually whichever is agreed mutually., and mortgage loans.
 Creditors are mentioned as a liability in the balance sheetLiability In The Balance SheetCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
 They're usually salaries payable, expense payable, short term loans etc. of an organization.

 Who is a Debtor?